plotnik/ea-books-web/public/lit/_build/html/_sources/pi_keys.py.rst.txt

     Parses the keybind records from the specified XML file and returns a list of tuples.
     Each tuple contains the key and the corresponding action name.

-    Args:
-      xml_file (str): Path to the XML file to parse.
+    :param xml_file: Path to the XML file to parse.

-    Returns:
+    :type xml_file: str

-      list: List of tuples containing key and action name.
+    :return: List of tuples containing key and action name.

 ::